 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-SDBbot, BlackRemote, DarkRAT are a few examples of other RATs.
-Trojan-type malicious software tends to share certain common qualities in-between.
-While their abilities/functions differ (e.g. information gatherers, infection spreaders, cryptocurrency miners, etc.) they all have a single purpose - to generate revenue for the cyber criminals using them.
+SDBbot, BlackRemote, and DarkRAT are some examples of other RATs.
+Trojan-type malicious software tends to share certain common traits.
+While their capabilities/functions differ (e.g. information gathering, infection distribution, cryptocurrency mining, etc.), they are all designed to generate revenue for cyber criminals.
 Regardless of how they operate, these infections pose a direct threat to users and their devices.

 How did LimeRevenge infiltrate my computer?

-It is recommended not to open suspicious/irrelevant emails, especially ones received from unknown senders (addresses).
-Any any attachments found in suspect mail must never be opened - as they are the origin of a potential infection.
-Users are urged to use Microsoft Office version released after year 2010.
-They have "Protected View" mode, which prevents malicious macros from downloading/installing malware when the document is opened.
+Do not open suspicious/irrelevant emails, especially those received from unknown senders (addresses).
+Any attachments found in suspicious mail should remain unopened, as they are the origin of a potential infection.
+Use Microsoft Office versions released after 2010, sincer they have "Protected View" mode, which prevents malicious macros from downloading/installing malware when the document is opened.
 Only official and verified download channels should be used.
-Software should be activated and updated with tools/functions provided by genuine developers; illegal activation tools ("cracks") and third party updaters are considered to be high-risk, therefore are advised against use.
-It is crucial to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
-Additionally, this software should be used for regular system scans and detected threat removal.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Software should be activated and updated with tools/functions provided by genuine developers.
+Illegal activation tools ("cracks") and third party updaters are high-risk and should not be used.
+Have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+Additionally, this software should be used for regular system scans and threat removal.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 - What is LimeRevenge?